Documentation / Short Interest

 Tracking Squeeze Trade Performance

-Keep separate statistics for squeeze trades versus standard Volatility Box trades because they have fundamentally different characteristics and expectations.
-This separation allows you to accurately assess whether your squeeze trading approach is profitable and where you need to improve.
-Over time, you’ll develop insights about which squeeze setups work best for your style and risk tolerance.
+Keep separate statistics for squeeze trades versus standard Volatility Box trades, since they have different characteristics and expectations.
+This lets you assess whether your squeeze approach is profitable and where to improve.
+Over time, you’ll learn which squeeze setups work best for your style and risk tolerance.

 Metrics to Track